-Denise Gammonley, PhD, LCSW, FGSA, FNAP is Professor of Social Work at the University of Central Florida and Co-Lead of the UCF Disability, Aging & Technology Faculty Cluster.
+Denise Gammonley, PhD, LCSW, FGSA, FNAP is Professor of Social Work at the University of Central Florida.

 Gammonley’s research centers on the delivery of person-centered care, enhancing the quality of psychosocial care delivered in health care settings, supporting healthy aging in the community, and preparation of the interprofessional elder care workforce.
 As a John A. Hartford Foundation / Gerontological Society of America Geriatric Social Work Faculty Scholar she investigated the quality of social work services and psychosocial care delivered in nursing homes.